Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 For the monoclinic ($P2_1/n$) compound Ba$_2$PrRuO$_6$, the Ru and Pr moments lie in the $ac$ plane, but the moments are non-collinear~\cite{ref31}.
 In Ba$_2$PrRu$_{0.9}$Ir$_{0.1}$O$_6$, the Pr moments align along the $c$ axis, whereas the Ru moments lie within the $ac$ plane~\cite{ref31}.
 In Ba$_2$HoRuO$_6$~\cite{ref30}, the magnetic moments are oriented along the $c$ direction.
 Even when only the $A$ site of the double perovskite $A_2BB'$O$_6$ is substituted, substantial changes are observed in both the crystal and magnetic structures.
 For example, in Sr$_2$DyRuO$_6$ (monoclinic space group $P2_1/n$)~\cite{ref34}, the moments align along the $b$ direction.
 In Sr$_2$HoRuO$_6$ (also $P2_1/n$)~\cite{ref33}, both Ru and Ho moments align along the $c$ direction.
 In Sr$_2$ErRuO$_6$, the magnetic structure features Er$^{3+}$ and Ru$^{5+}$ moments that remain predominantly aligned along the $c$ axis while exhibiting a slight tilt away from perfect collinearity~\cite{ref35}.
 Interestingly, in Sr$_2$YbRuO$_6$~\cite{ref37}, the moments of both Yb and Ru are arranged in a coplanar configuration within the $ab$ plane.
 These findings suggest that substituting either the $A$-site alkaline-earth ions or different rare-earth elements exerts a profound influence on the orientation and interaction of the Ru and rare-earth magnetic moments.

-The temperature dependence of the magnetic moment variation of Ru$^{5+}$ and Dy$^{3+}$, obtained from Rietveld refinement of time-of-flight neutron diffraction data, is shown in FIG.~5(a), with the normalised moment in FIG.~5(b).
-These results confirm the magnetic ordering $T_N$ ~47(1) K, consistent with the value reported for bulk ~\cite{ref29}.
-In Ba$_2$DyRuO$_6$, the Ru$^{5+}$ moments saturate earlier than the Dy$^{3+}$ moments. (see FIG. $5(b)$) .
+The temperature dependence of the magnetic moment variation of Ru$^{5+}$ and Dy$^{3+}$, obtained from Rietveld refinement of time-of-flight neutron diffraction data, is shown in FIG.~6(a), with the normalised moment in FIG.~6(b).
+These results confirm the magnetic ordering ($T_N$) $47(1)$ K, consistent with the value reported for bulk ~\cite{ref29}.
+In Ba$_2$DyRuO$_6$, the Ru$^{5+}$ moments saturate earlier than the Dy$^{3+}$ moments. (see FIG. $6(b)$) .
 This result is consistent with other similar Ru-based double perovskite systems~\cite{ref34}.
-FIG.~$5(c)$ shows the plot of the integrated intensity (I) of the strongest magnetic peak (peak located at $Q = 1.84 \,\text{\AA}^{-1}$ from FIG.~2) at various temperatures below the ordering temperature.
-The estimated critical exponent $\beta = 0.325(2)$ is consistent with a 3D Ising-nature of moments~\cite{ref51}.
+FIG.~$6(c)$ shows the plot of the integrated intensity (I) of the strongest magnetic peak (peak located at $Q = 1.84 \,\text{\AA}^{-1}$ from FIG.~2(a)) at various temperatures below the ordering temperature.
+The estimated critical exponent $\beta = 0.325(2)$ is compatible with a 3D Ising-nature of moments~\cite{ref53}.
+This suggests a possible Ising-like character.